Discover Burano Walking Tours

-Silvia Zanella, a licensed guide who was born and raised on Burano, offers inexpensive walking tours of the colorful fishing and lacemaking island in the Venetian Lagoon.
+Silvia Zanella, a licensed guide who was born and raised on Burano, provides affordable walking tours of the colorful fishing and lacemaking island in the Venetian Lagoon.

 Burano is an island in the northern reaches of the Venetian Lagoon, about 40 minutes from Venice by public water bus.
 (See our Venice Islands Tour article.)

 The island is best-known for its colorfully-painted houses, its Lace Museum, and the local fishing industry.
 (Fishing isn't as important to Burano as it once was, but you'll still see boats with clamming gear tied up at local piers, and there are plenty of restaurants where you can enjoy traditional seafood dishes.)

 We've visited Burano any number of times over the years, but in April of 2016, we had a chance to enjoy an insider's view of the island with Silvia Zanella, a Burano native and licensed guide who now offers Discover Burano walking tours in English and Italian.

 Her inexpensive walking tours are a delightful alternative to the crowded commercial tours that bring groups to the island.
 Instead of being herded around in a big group, you'll stroll around Burano with a personable young woman who'll point out landmarks, talk about the island's culture, and answer questions on anything from Burano's lacemaking industry to "Where do the local children go to school?"

 During our own tour, we were introduced to the island's history and culture, but we also learned how the local people live and work.
 (We had encounters with quite a few Burano natives during our tour: Silvia Zanella has spent most of her life on the island, and she exchanged greetings with local acquaintances in Italian or the Buranello dialect as we walked around.)